ExMember/exmember.github.io/_drafts/what_are_specifications.md

 ## Natural language specification

 Alice has an idea about how a piece of software should work.
-This time she writes it down in order to avoid all the problems her and Barbara have had with implicit specifications.
+This time she writes it down in order to avoid all the problems they had had with implicit specifications.
 She gives her written, natural language specification to Barbara who goes off and writes the code.

-Barbara brings the code she has written back to Alice and they discover that it doesn't meet her idea of that the code should do.
+Barbara brings the code she has written back to Alice and they discover that it doesn't meet Alice's idea of that the code should do.
 Both Alice and Barbara are very frustrated.

 One of the curious characteristics of natural languages is that they are